If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 ProtoIcon.png This game has a prototype article

-The Nintendo 64DD was a Japan-only disk-drive peripheral that allowed memory expansion, Internet connectivity via RANDnet, and increased game storage capacity in addition to allowing games to be sold on magnetic disks.
-For various reasons, the 64DD was a market failure and plans to release it in the US were canned.
+The 64DD was a Japan-only disk-drive peripheral for the Nintendo 64 that allowed memory expansion, Internet connectivity via Randnet, and increased game storage capacity in addition to allowing games to be sold on magnetic disks.
+For various reasons, the 64DD was a market failure and plans to release it outside Japan were scrapped.

 Hmmm...